YaoMarkMu/EgoVQA/README.md

 ~~~~
 python pretrain.py --memory_type=_mrm2s | _stvqa | _enc_dec | _co_mem
 ~~~~
+Please manually set select the best model on validation set for each model (memory_type), and modify train.py Line 149-179 accordingly to update the initialization models.

 ### Train, validate, and test
 For training and validating, execute the following command